ericlai616/reviewer-assignment-bot/README.md

 secret | The secret of the GitHub App webhook base-url | The base URL of GitHub REST API for GitHub Enterprise support.
 Default: `https://github.com/api/v3`

+`log`: A configuration object for log4js.
+Default configuration will be the same as log4js.

 `labels`: Key-value pairs for configuration of triggering auto review request(s) The key name is the name of the trigger label to be configured.
 The value has the following schema: